 It is important to note that the general rights of parents and disabled children under 18 remain the same.
-This means that parents still have the right to request an assessment of their child’s needs and the local authority is still under a duty to arrange support and practical assistance in meeting those recognised needs subject to criteria.
+Contact have some useful information on their website.
+For example, about how parents still have the right to request an assessment of their child’s needs and the local authority is still under a duty to arrange support and practical assistance in meeting those recognised needs subject to criteria.

 Once your child turns 18 you are also able to get a carers assessment from us at Carer Support Wiltshire to discuss your own needs and what may help you in your caring role.

 You may also find it helpful to come along to our parent carer cafes* to have a chance to talk to others in similar situations and have some time to yourself.

 For more information, advice and support for parent carers, go to the Wiltshire Parent Carer Council.

 The NHS has a guide on changing from child to adult care when your child turns 18.